Don Brash: Leadership of the ACT Party

 On 28 April 2011 the incumbent leader of the ACT Party, Rodney Hide, announced that he was stepping down as leader in favour of Brash who had joined the party that morning.
 His membership was ratified by the party board on Saturday 30 April and the ACT party parliamentary caucus confirmed him as leader the same day.
 The party board re-convened later that day to ratify his leadership.
 Rodney Hide remained in Parliament until its dissolution prior to the 2011 general election.
 Brash was leader of the party outside Parliament and former Auckland City mayor John Banks stood in Epsom.
 The Listener compared Brash's successful bid for the leadership of the ACT Party to a hostile takeover.
 Brash hoped to get ACT 15% of the party vote in the 2011 election, but it only managed 1%.
 Brash resigned on election night and was later replaced as leader by John Banks.

 Brash's 213 day tenure as ACT leader remained the shortest tenure of any major party leader in modern New Zealand politics until 14 July 2020, when National Party Leader Todd Muller resigned from the position just 53 days after he was elected to the position.

 Hobson's Pledge

 In September 2016, Brash became the spokesperson for a new lobby group called Hobson's Pledge.
 Hobson's Pledge is named after William Hobson, the first Governor of New Zealand and co-author of the Treaty of Waitangi.
+The first of its many stated beliefs is: "All New Zealanders should be equal before the law, irrespective of when they or their ancestors arrived in New Zealand".
+Another listed belief is: "The Treaty of Waitangi did not create a “partnership” between Maori and the Crown".
 The group was formed to oppose what Brash has described as Māori favouritism and advocates abolishing the Māori electorates.